 My Windows 8 experience is almost certainly not typical, but I realised early on how Microsoft needs to draw a line under the product and quickly move on before any more damage is done to the company’s long-term future.
 If I was the new Microsoft CEO, I’d accelerate Windows 9 and get it out as soon as possible.

 When Windows 8 arrived, I purchased it on day one.
 Within weeks I was so frustrated I wiped my PC clean and reinstalled Windows 7.
 That wasn’t the answer, so a month later I went back to Windows 8 resolving that I would just get over the things I didn’t like.
 We never got on, so when I needed to buy a mobile computer in mid-2013, I opted for a MacBook.

 Although lots of people want to talk about the missing start button and start menu, that was never a big problem for me.
 What grates is the regular switching between the traditional desktop user interface and the more modern Metro interface.

 I also found Windows 8 to be just plain painful on a non-touch screen computer.
 When I used a touch device, Windows 8 made sense, but touch does nothing for my productivity, indeed, I found I was working less efficiently with Windows 8 than I could on Windows 7 or now do on OS X. That speaks volumes.

-MIcrosoft dropped the ball so badly, some people are seriously considering using clunky, second-rate Android as a desktop OS.
-That’s about as damning an indictment of Windows 8 as you could possibly get.
+Microsoft dropped the ball so badly, some people are seriously considering using clunky, second-rate Android as a desktop OS.
+That’s about as damning an indictment of Windows 8 as you could get.